samhippo/mpv-scripts/README.md

 ```
 3. Edit ```"C:\\\Folder1"``` as needed.
 #### Usage
-Press ```Ctrl+1``` while playing a video file.
-The file will be moved to the specified folder (if the folder doesn't exist then it will be created).
-It will also remove the file from the active playlist.
-If no playlist is active then the default behavior is for mpv to exit.
+Activating this command will move the currently playing video file to the specified folder (if the folder doesn't exist then it will be created).
+It will also remove the file from the playlist.
-* Tested with Windows 10 only
-* Works with Unicode characters
-* Works with relative paths (files inside sub folders)

 ## ▶️  &nbsp; move-file-datetime.lua
 Moves the currently playing video file to a timestamped subfolder.
 #### Installation